Products and h-homogeneity: The productivity of h-homogeneity

 is a base for $\beta X\times\beta Y$.
 Therefore $\{h[B]:B\in\BBB\}$ is a base for $\beta(X\times Y)$, hence we can write $\Ex(C)=h[B_1]\cup\cdots\cup h[B_n]$ for some $B_1,\ldots, B_n\in\BBB$ by compactness.

 Finally, if we let $B_i=\Ex(U_i)\times\Ex(V_i)$ for each $i$, we get

 that concludes the proof. \end{proof}

-\begin{lemma} Assume that $C\subseteq X\times Y$ is a clopen set that can be written as the union of finitely many rectangles.
+\begin{lemma} Assume that $C$ is a clopen subset of $X\times Y$ that can be written as the union of finitely many rectangles.
 Then $C$ can be written as the union of finitely many pairwise disjoint clopen rectangles. \end{lemma}

 \begin{proof} For every $x\in X$, let $C_x=\{y\in Y:(x,y)\in C\}$ be the corresponding vertical cross-section.
 For every $y\in Y$, let $C^y=\{x\in X:(x,y)\in C\}$ be the corresponding horizontal cross-section.
 Since $C$ is clopen, each cross-section is clopen.